haxtheweb/edtechjoker/draft-outline.md

 - Egerly, you await the resuming class with humans

 ## Thursday
-- I'll give additional feedback if any was warranted / we ran out of time on Tues
-- Also if you run into issues / have questions not answered in office hours (Wed) then DM / ask in edtechjoker and we'll cover these to start class if possible
 - In class group activitiy:
   - Issue a Pull Request (Github UI thing) and make sure the PM / whoever owns the repo accepts it
   - This will pull all 3 solutions into a single, agreed upon repository
-  - The goal is to get a working Repo that has all 3 options merged together into one
+  - The goal is to get a working Repo that has all 3 options merged together into one after discussing with your partner / teammates
   - After this happens, all teammates should get a UI that looks like this in their fork of the repo
 ![Github UI for rebase](https://user-images.githubusercontent.com/329735/150425002-e8e06bbc-daa6-4f03-bf0a-ceb38a6a2954.png)
   - Rebase your personal repo so that everyone is back on the "same page".
 All repos for all teammates will now have the same code.
+  - local machine: `git pull origin master` and now you have the assets back local again and in sync
+  - if you run into issues with git: VSCode's git integration is well done
+  - Also https://desktop.github.com/ while not required, can at times help resolve issues in getting code all merged back together

 ## Homework / Lab
 - Read this article / watch the talk at the bottom to gain insight into how these things are built out and contextually leveraged, at scale: https://divante.com/blog/10-companies-that-implemented-the-microservice-architecture-and-paved-the-way-for-others/